Things to do before you start Laurus Ryecroft

 - Imagine you are starting your own company and you need a creative, eyecatching logo.
 Design your logo on a sheet of A4 paper.
 Be prepared to show your design to the class and talk about it.

-- Visit Manchester Art Gallery and Whitworth Art Gallery.
+- Visit Manchester Art Gallery and Whitworth Art Gallery, online if necessary.
 Research famous British fashion designers and look at images of their work.

 - Choose your favourite design and write a short paragraph explaining why you like it.

-- Go on a day trip to a city centre and take a range of photos of buildings you like the look of.
+- Take a range of photos of buildings you like the look of.
 Why do you like these particular buildings?
 Are they modern buildings?
 Are they old buildings?

 - Find out all you can about any of these famous creative designers: Sir James Dyson, Dame Zara Hadid, Coco Chanel, Jimmy Choo.

-- Write 3 sentences explaining why Creative Design is important.
+- Write three sentences explaining why Creative Design is important.

-- Visit the Museum of Science and Industry and look at all the old machines that used to be used for making cotton.
+- Visit the Museum of Science and Industry, online or in person, and look at all the old machines that used to be used for making cotton.

 - Find out three facts about cotton.